Chapter 6: Remote and Distributed

 The 3-Team Model

-When team spans 16+ hours:
+When the team spans 16+ hours:

-Americas team: 9am Eastern standup
+Americas team 9am Eastern standup

-EMEA team: 9am GMT standup
+EMEA team 9am GMT standup

-APAC team: 9am Singapore standup
+APAC team 9am Singapore standup

 The Rotation Model

-When team spans 8-12 hours:
+When the team spans 8 to 12 hours:

-Week 1: 9am Eastern (Americas-friendly)
+Week 1 9am Eastern (Americas-friendly)

-Week 2: 3pm Eastern (Europe-friendly)
+Week 2 3pm Eastern (Europe-friendly)

-Week 3: 9pm Eastern (Asia-friendly)
+Week 3 9pm Eastern (Asia-friendly)

-Week 4: Async (everyone's choice)
+Week 4 Async (everyone's choice)

-No one timezone is privileged.
+No timezone is privileged.
 Share the pain.

 The Core Hours Model